magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_the-flood-of-sensuality.md

 Really, you’d think that people could appreciate what it would be like, living in a person’s belly.
 How uncomfortable would that be?
-Just look, merely staying in your for one day is enough.
+Just look, merely staying in your kuṭī for one day is enough.
 Shut all the doors and windows and you’re suffocating already.
 How would it be to lie in a person’s belly for nine or ten months?
 Think about it.

 People don’t see the liability of things.
 Ask them why they are living,